Warning: Illegal string offset 'filter' in /var/www/wp-includes/taxonomy.php on line 1603

 In growing food, plants, trees, medicine, etc the SOIL is the most important aspect.
 Without soil, none of the above would be exist.
 Soil contains life.
 In fact, healthy soil will contain over a billion organisms.
 Dirt is dead.
 Dirt is sterile.
 Dirt cannot support all stages of a plants life without synthetic inputs ($$).

 Agriculture promotes dirt to ensure that their businesses of selling fertilizers ($$) and pesticides ($$) will continue to thrive.
-Organic and natural agriculture promotes healthy soil and continual additions of organic matter and compost, recycling.
+Organic and natural agriculture promotes healthy soil and continual additions of organic matter and compost, which is recycling.

 Proper soil health is key.
 Healthy soil contains ALL of the following Soil Health Factors,